mozz100/ghost-on-webfaction/README.md

 This might have disadvantages I haven't thought of.
 I am looking for feedback.
 Anyone else up for giving this a go?
 Pull requests and suggestions very welcome (please use github issues).

+As an extra bonus, this could easily scale up such that one `index.js` could serve multiple ghost blogs from a single process (if you wanted to do that, to save memory, perhaps).
+You'd need to create extra applications in the Webfaction control panel, note their port numbers, and then extend `index.js` and create extra `config.js` files.

   [1]: http://blog.ghost.org/ghost-0-5/
   [2]: https://community.webfaction.com/questions/15432/update-ghost